Presented by the Divine Hand Ensemble on Saturday, June 6, 2020 at 6:00 PM

-The Ensemble has performed at venues throughout the region including Sellersville Theater, PhilaMoca, The Franklin Institute and a special concert for Pope Francis during the World Meeting of Families in 2015.
+The Ensemble has performed at venues throughout the region including Sellersville Theater, PhilaMoca, The Franklin Institute, and a special concert for Pope Francis during the World Meeting of Families in 2015.
 Their music has been described as hypnotic, breathtaking and mesmerizing, an “amalgamation of magic, science and music.”
-There are thus few more appropriately ethereal settings to take in the power of this performance than historic Laurel Hill Cemetery, where the Ensemble will be performing a selection of contemporary and classical compositions for the twenty-first century audience.
+Thus, there are few more appropriately ethereal settings to take in the power of this performance than historic Laurel Hill Cemetery.
+The Ensemble will be performing a selection of contemporary and classical compositions for the twenty-first century audience.

-This twilight concert will take place on Saturday, June 1 at 6:00pm, (with a prescheduled rain date of Sunday, June 2 at 6:00pm.)
-Gates open at 5:00pm.
+This twilight concert will take place on Saturday, June 6, 2020 at 6:00 pm, with a scheduled rain date of Saturday, June 13, 2020 at 6:00 pm.
+Gates open at 5:00 pm.
 Ticket holders can check in at Laurel Hill Cemetery’s Gatehouse entrance, 3822 Ridge Avenue, Philadelphia, PA 19132.
 Free parking is located in the lot directly across the street from the Gatehouse.

 Ticket pricing is $20/General Admission, $18/Seniors (65 & Up), $18/Students with ID, $15/Members, $10/Youth (6-12), and $0/Child (5 & Under).
 Tickets can be purchased at the door or online.

 Please note - youth and children must be accompanied by an adult.